Spinach Puff Pastry Cups

 Golden brown Spinach Puff Pastry Cups are an irresistible party appetizer.

-What is the different between phyllo and puff pastry?
+What is the difference between phyllo and puff pastry?

-While both phyllo and puff pastry becomes flaky when baked, they are not the same kind of dough.
-Puff pastry is a combination of flour and fat whereas phyllo dough is mostly flour and water.
+While both phyllo and puff pastry become flaky when baked, they are not the same kind of dough.
+Puff pastry is a combination of flour and fat, whereas phyllo dough is mostly flour and water.

 How long does puff pastry last?